MingHsiehLo/Library-Managment-App/README.md

 # Library Management App
 * This is a Full-Stack Web Application developed with **Angular, PHP and MySQL** to manage a library.
 It has two interfaces that work for two different sets of users: **'User'** and **'Administrator'**.

-* With the 'User' interface, users can request books from the library and check their loan and fee history.
+* **With the 'User' interface**, users can request books from the library and check their loan and fee history.

-* Using the 'Administrator' interface, library admins can manage the library users, book database and also review and approve the user's book request, deliver and return.
+* **Using the 'Administrator' interface**, library admins can manage the library users, book database and also review and approve the user's book request, deliver and return.

 **Check the live version here: https://minghsiehlo.github.io/Library-Management-App/**